Baking and Pastry Arts - Associates in Applied Science

 - Health Care Facilities

-For more information about careers, visit O*Net Online for an overview of South Carolina and National earnings statistics, and Horry Georgetown Technical Colleges Career Resource Center for more employment, career, and professional development resources.
+For more information about careers, visit O*Net Online for an overview of South Carolina and National earnings statistics, and Horry-Georgetown Technical Colleges Office of Career Services for more employment, career, and professional development resources.

 |CUL 104||Introduction to Culinary Arts||3|